AWS-DevOps-shubh/AWS-DevOps-shubh/README.md

 ### 📦 Projects I'm Proud Of

 🔹**Volunteer Management System**
-DevOps setup with Jenkins, Docker, Kind (K8s), Route53, and ACM on AWS
+- DevOps setup with Jenkins, Docker, Kind (K8s), Route53, and ACM on AWS

-🔹WordPress Migration with Docker :
+🔹**WordPress Migration with Docker** :
-Migrated a production WordPress site from Lightsail to EC2 using Docker, Nginx, and FastCGI caching
+- Migrated a production WordPress site from Lightsail to EC2 using Docker, Nginx, and FastCGI caching

-🔹General Store App with K8s Monitoring :
+🔹**General Store App with K8s Monitoring** :
-MERN app with Prometheus, Grafana, Kubernetes, CI/CD pipeline using Jenkins
+- MERN app with Prometheus, Grafana, Kubernetes, CI/CD pipeline using Jenkins

-🔹Terraform AWS Infrastructure :
+🔹**Terraform AWS Infrastructure** :
-Created VPC, ECS, Load Balancer setup using Terraform for container hosting
+- Created VPC, ECS, Load Balancer setup using Terraform for container hosting

 ---